mikeroyal/Windows-11-Guide/README.md

 [Files](https://github.com/files-community/Files) is a file manager for Windows with a powerful yet intuitive design.
 It has features like multiple tabs, panes, columns, shell extensions in the context menu and tags.

 [EverythingToolbar](https://github.com/srwi/EverythingToolbar) is a tool that provides instant file search integration for the Windows taskbar powered by [Everything](https://www.voidtools.com/).
 It's compatible with both Windows 10 and Windows 11 and works well with tools like [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher) and [StartAllBack](https://www.startallback.com/) to give you the full deskband integration even on Windows 11.

+[Wintoys](https://apps.microsoft.com/store/detail/wintoys/9P8LTPGCBZXD?hl=en-us&gl=us) is a tool that improves your Windows experience in your way and keep it fresh every day.
+Set up, debloat, optimize, repair, and tweak your operating system in a simple, time-saving, yet safe approach.
+Maintain it in a clean, healthy and productive state while having everything you need in one place.

 [Sysinternals Suite](https://docs.microsoft.com/en-us/sysinternals/downloads/sysinternals-suite) is the entire set of Sysinternals Utilities rolled up into a single download.
 Also, checkout the [Sysinternals Utilities Index](https://docs.microsoft.com/en-us/sysinternals/downloads/).